Qarmatians

-The Qarmatians (قرامطة; قرمطیان or Carmathians in 20th-century historical discourse in English) (Note: Also transliterated Qarmathians, Karmathians, Karmatian, or Kalmati, Karmathian, Qarmatī, Qarāmiṭah) were a militant Isma'ili Shia movement centred in Al-Ahsa in Eastern Arabia, where they established a religious state in 899 CE.
-Its members were part of a movement that adhered to a syncretic branch of Sevener Ismaili Shia Islam, and were ruled by a dynasty founded by Abu Sa'id al-Jannabi.
-They rejected the claim of Fatimid Caliph Abdallah al-Mahdi Billah to imamate and clung to their belief in the coming of the Mahdi, and they revolted against the Fatimid and Abbasid Caliphates.
+The Qarmatians (Note: قرامطة; قرمطیان; also transliterated as Carmathians, Qarmathians, Karmathians, Karmatian, or Kalmati, Karmathian, Qarmatī, or Qarāmiṭah.) were an Isma'ili Shia militant movement led by an Arabized dynasty of Persian descent.
+Claiming an Alid descent, the Qarmatians were centred in al-Ahsa in Eastern Arabia, where they established a religious state in 899 CE.
+The Qarmatians adhered to a syncretic branch of Sevener Ismaili Shia Islam, and were ruled by a dynasty founded by Abu Sa'id al-Jannabi.
+They rejected the claim of the Fatimid caliph Abdallah al-Mahdi Billah to the imamate and, clinging to their belief in the coming of the Mahdi, revolted against both the Fatimid and Abbasid caliphates.

-Mecca was sacked by a Qarmatian leader, Abu Tahir al-Jannabi, outraging the Muslim world, particularly with their theft of the Black Stone and desecration of the Zamzam Well with corpses during the Hajj season of 930 CE.
+The Qarmatians are perhaps most notable for sacking Mecca in 930 CE under the leadership of Abu Tahir al-Jannabi.
+This violent act outraged the contemporary Muslim world, particularly because of their theft of the Black Stone and the desecration of the Zamzam Well with the corpses of pilgrims during the Hajj season.

-Name
+Name and origin

 The origin of the name "Qarmatian" is uncertain.
 According to some sources, the name derives from the surname of the sect's founder, Hamdan Qarmat.
 The name qarmat probably comes from the Aramaic for "short-legged", "red-eyed" or "secret teacher".
 Other sources, however, say that the name comes from the Arabic verb قرمط (qarmaṭ), which means "to make the lines close together in writing" or "to walk with short steps".
 The word "Qarmatian" can also refer to a type of Arabic script.

-The Qarāmiṭah in Sawad (southern Iraq) were also known as "the Greengrocers" (al-Baqliyyah) because they followed the teachings of Abū Hātim al-Zutti, who in 908 forbade animal slaughter.
+The Qarmatians in Sawad (southern Iraq) were also known as "the Greengrocers" (al-Baqliyyah) because they followed the teachings of Abu Hatim al-Zutti, who in 908 forbade animal slaughter.
 He also forbade radishes and alliums such as garlic, onions, and leeks.
 By 928, it is uncertain whether the people still held on to those teachings.

+The founder of the dynasty, Abu Sa'id al-Jannabi, was of Persian origin, from Jannabah in coastal Fars.
+The Qarmatians were culturally Arabized and claimed Alid descent.